An angel painted on the medieval ceiling of Saint Peter's Church in Thanet, Kent, England stockphoto by John RochaCaption:

 One other thing I took care over was to shoot at a slight angle so as to avoid a hotspot reflection from the flash.

-As the surface of the painting was flat and not too shiny I was reasonably satisfied with the result.
+As the surface of the painting of the angel was flat and not too shiny I was reasonably satisfied with the result.

 Leave a Reply